awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 ## Pricing<a name="what-is-pricing"></a>

 There are no additional charges for using AWS RAM or for creating resource shares and sharing your resources across accounts\.
 Resource usage charges vary depending on the resource type\.
-For more information about how shareable resources are billed, refer to the documentation for the resource's owning service\.
+For more information about how AWS bills shareable resources, refer to the documentation for the resource's owning service\.

+## PCI DSS compliance<a name="certification"></a>

+AWS Resource Access Manager \(AWS RAM\) supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being compliant with Payment Card Industry \(PCI\) Data Security Standard \(DSS\)\.
+For more information about PCI DSS, including how to request a copy of the AWS PCI Compliance Package, see [PCI DSS Level 1](http://aws.amazon.com/compliance/pci-dss-level-1-faqs/)\.